Sequential anomaly detection in the presence of noise and limited feedback: Filtering: sequential probability assignment in the presence of noise

 \subsubsection{Bounds on the expected true regret}

 We now proceed to establish regret bounds on $L_{\btheta,T}(x^T)$.
-The bounds of the preceding section reflected how close our cumulative loss might be to that of a competing strategy on noisy data.
+The bounds of Theorems~\ref{thm:log_regret} and \ref{thm:root_regret} reflected how close our cumulative loss might be to that of a competing strategy on noisy data.
 We now show that our proposed strategy ensures that the {\em expected} cumulative loss on the {\em unobserved} clean data is close to that of competing strategies.
 First, we need the following lemma, which is similar to Lemma 1 in \cite{WeissmanMerhav_PredictionBinaryITIT01}: